-IMPORTANT: Since many requests come from history teachers, you may offer links to resources on this page for the teacher to cover the first 9 slides as a history lesson.
-This will allow you to focus your time solely on the case starting on Slide 10.
+IMPORTANT: many requests come from history teachers.
+You may offer links to resources on this page to help the teacher review the case before your visit (using the first 9 slides as a history lesson).
+This will allow you to focus your time solely on the case, starting on Slide 10.

 This presentation provides volunteers with options for preparing their visits based on the needs of the classroom.
 Slide notes provide additional facts and background information for optional use.
 Delivery requires approximately 1 hour.